uikit/uikit-site/docs/pages/grid.md

 </div>
 ```

 To adjust the grid parallax duration, set the `parallax-start` and `parallax-end` options.
 The `parallax-start` option defines when the animation starts.
-The default value of `0` means that the grid's top border and viewport's bottom border intersect.
+The default value of `0` means that the grid's top border and the viewport's bottom border intersect.
 The `end` option defines when the animation ends.
-The default value of `0` means that the grids's bottom border and the viewport's top border intersect.
+The default value of `0` means that the grid's bottom border and the viewport's top border intersect.
 Values can be set in any dimension units, namely `vh`, `%` and `px`.
 The `%` unit relates to the grid's height.
 Both options allow basic mathematics operands, `+` and `-`.

 ```html
 <div uk-grid="parallax: 150; parallax-start: 100%; parallax-end: 100%;">…</div>